 OBJECTIVES AND MAJOR TASKS STATUS 4.5.
 Support CDE's goal of coordinating databases of adult education program information 4.6.
 Develop crosswalk to improve access from the CDE Adult Education Web site to the Leadership Project Web sites 5.
 Maximize client access to OTAN products and services and obtain client input 5.1.
-Produce print informational materials including quarterly newsletter, flyers, and brochures distributed by direct mail and at meetings Disseminated 25 New Administrator packets Received new OTAN folders, brochures, and other print materials, and 5.2.
-Develop CD-ROMs for marketing OTAN's Web site and services disseminated at COABE, CCAE and CATESOL conferences Fresent workshops and host vendor tables at adult education conferences Implement electronic notification strategies and online surveys for feedback Hosted a vendor exhibit at CATESOL and CCAE conferences B. Information and Reference Services Maintain and improve electronic and print resource collections on adult education practice and research 6.1.
+Produce print informational materials including quarterly newsletter, flyers, and biochries distributed by direct mail and at meetings Disseminated 25 New Administrator packets Received new OTAN folders, brochines, and other nrint materials, and 5.2.
+Develop CD-ROMs for marketing OTAN's Web site and services 5.3.
+Present workehore and hest worder tables at adult aducation conferences , , 5.5.
+Identify client categories and not rust vertion tables at aduit education contentioes 5.4.
+Implement electronic notification strategies and online surveys for feedback 5.5.
+Identify client categories and solicit input and feedback from representative focus droups • Hosied a vendor exhibit at CAT EQOL and CCAE conferences B. Information and Reference Services Maintain and improve electronic and print resource collections on adult education practice and research 6.1.
 Maintain and improve linkages to the national adult education information network 6.2.
-Obtain pertinent data and prepare it for electronic access Information and reports gathered from national email lists, newsletters and Web sites.
+Obtain pertinent data and prepare it for electronic access • Information and reports gathered from national email lists, newsletters and Web sites.
 6.3.
-Catalog materials and maintain bibliographic databases The number of new documents posted on the Web site totaled 69.
+Catalog materials and maintain bibliographic databases •• The number of new documents posted on the Web site totaled 69.
 14 items were added to the online document collection.
 7. Provide an information reference service for California adult educators 7.1.
-Provide electronically searchable databases of bibliographic records and full text documents Staff responded directly to 23 requests for adult education and general information.
+Provide electronically searchable databases of bibliographic records and full text documents •• Staff responded directly to 23 requests for adult education and general information.
 Staff responded directly to 4 requests for archival information.
 7.2.
-Respond to online, mail and telephone (800#) requests Customized searches of online databases totaled 10.
+Respond to online, mail and telephone (800#) requests • Customized searches of online databases totaled 10.
 7.3.
-Customized searches of online databases Staff distributed a total of 519 items by fax, email or U.S. mail.
+Customized searches of online databases • Staff distributed a total of 519 items by fax, email or U.S. mail.
 7.4.
 Duplicate materials and distribute by U.S. mail, or distribute electronically by email, electronic file transfer, or fax 8.
 Stimulate improvement of instructional practice by developing innovative systems to link educators with electronic resources 8.1.
-Improve and expand For Teachers Web site For Teachers is now incorporated into the main Web site and staff continued to add 8.2.
-Survey usage of the online lesson plan builder and add features as indicated by field input resources in this area.
-Thirteen lesson plans were submitted for publication via Lesson Plan Builder, and reviewed.
+Improve and expand For Teachers Web site • For Teachers is now incorporated into the main Web site and staff continued to add 8.2.
+Survey usage of the online lesson plan builder and add features as indicated by field input • resources in this area.
+This compares the submitted for publication via Lesson Plan Builder, and • revieweu.
 706 users logged in to the Lesson Plan Builder in this quarter, and 362 worked on a lesson plan.
 9. Document and publicize CA Adult Education successful students and programs 9.1.
-Research and publicize the stories of successful adult learners and programs Students Succeed project now contains 165 stories of former adult education 9.2.
-Videotape stories of successful adult learners and programs students representing 88 agencies.
-We received several inquiries from several publishers about using Students Catalog, edit, and digitize videotape collections and use to publicize California adult programs Succeed stories as reading assignments in new textbooks.
-Initiated planning for the shorting of 3 new Students Succeed videos for the ACSA 9.4.
+Research and publicize the stories of successful adult learners and programs • Students Succeed project now contains 165 stories of former adult education 9.2.
+Videotape stories of successful adult learners and programs • students representing 88 agencies.
+We received several inquiries from several nublichers about using Students 9.3.
+Catalog, edit, and digitize videotape collections and use to publicize California adult programs • we received where a my more strain to the receiver and the receiver and the receiver the strain of the receiver of the receive 9.4.
 Assess value and utilization of successful students and exemplary programs project conference in September